- About Us

 - Contact Us

-The Portuguese Chamber in association with Bloomberg, first held this event on November 2010 in the city of London.
-Now set to become a regular annual event in the chamber’s calendar, this conference demonstrates the business potential of Portuguese-speaking countries to the international business community.
+The Portuguese Chamber of Commerce in the UK held its first Business in Portuguese conference in November 2010 in the City of London.
+Held at regular intervals since then, this conference series demonstrates the business potential of Portugal and Portuguese-speaking countries to the international business community.

 Portuguese-speaking countries across the globe cover a land mass the size of Canada and contain over 290 million people.
 In fact, Portuguese is currently the third most used language on social media, the sixth most spoken language in the world, and the first most spoken language in the southern hemisphere.
 The emerging markets of Brazil, Angola and Mozambique, in particular, offer outstanding business opportunities, but also significant challenges.

-Each year the conference discusses different aspects of doing business in Portuguese-speaking countries.
-The discussion panel is secured by business leaders working with Portuguese-speaking countries, discussions vary from financing businesses in these countries to how do they adapt the investments to fit their environmental, sustainability and good governance (ESG) programmes.
+Past conferences have discussed different aspects of doing business in Portuguese-speaking countries.
+Past discussion topics for business leaders have included financing businesses in these countries and how they adapt the investments to fit environmental, sustainability and good governance (ESG) programmes.